shantdashjian/unique-view-time-bdd/README.md

 # Unique View Time with BDD Scenarios
-A Java demo program that takes a collection of video viewing records and calculates UVT (unique view time), documented and tested with Cucumber (BDD).
+A Java demo program that takes a collection of video viewing records and calculates UVT (unique view time), documented and tested with Cucumber, the BDD tool.

 ![alt text](images/feature.png "Feature")